Improving Page Speed For Your Business Website

 Improve Web Server Response Time

 Server response time is most of the time influenced by the amount of traffic your site is receiving, the resources that are being used by different pages, and the hosting solution being applied.
-It's advisable in cases where you consider improving your server response time; to look for performance bottlenecks such as slow database queries, slow routing issues, and inadequate memory and proceed to fix them all.
-The optimum time for a fast Server is 200ms response time
+It's advisable in cases where you consider improving your server response time; to look for performance bottlenecks such as slow database queries, slow routing issues, and inadequate memory and proceed to fix these problems.

 Testing Your Page Speed